Core Concepts

 Questions?

 Q: How many networks can I have?
-A: No limit.
-Create as many networks as you need for different environments (dev, staging, prod, etc.)
+A: As many as your plan allows — see Plans & Billing.
+Create separate networks for different environments (dev, staging, prod).

 Q: Can nodes be in multiple networks?
 A: Yes!
 A node can join multiple networks simultaneously using multiple agent profiles (see Multi-Profile Support)